-Businesses gain competitive advantage by understanding the value of their information.
+Businesses gain a competitive advantage by understanding the value of their information.
 Using a traditional approach, simple calculations can determine the cost of creating or acquiring data.
-In his recent book Infonomics, Douglas Laney explains a novel approach to assigning a value to the information we create or obtain.
+In his recent book Infonomics, Douglas Laney explains a novel approach to determining the value of information in business.

 Business intelligence platforms that incorporate Infonomics-style metadata can help you target new business opportunities by analyzing your organization’s data.
 Information governance (IG) professionals are in a unique position to understand what information you are collecting and provide solutions for capturing additional value from that information.

 The traditional approach to asset valuation is incomplete for determining the value of data and information.
 Traditionally, assets are valued by looking at both hard and soft costs:

 - Hard cost: How much did we pay?

 - Soft cost: How much does it take to manage or maintain the asset?

 Salvage value and depreciation may also play a role in calculating asset cost.
 For example, if a mortgage bank is processing a business loan, the lender will factor in several criteria to evaluate the creditworthiness of the loan: the value of the equipment over its life cycle, staff expense, company overhead, and the cost of money over time.
 If the new asset’s total cost of ownership is less than the revenue it generates, then it is likely that the bank will grant the loan.
 If the incremental increase in revenue is less than the costs calculated using the traditional approach, then the bank will not extend credit.

 Once the loan is funded, it shows up as an asset on the bank’s balance sheet.
 In addition, the revenue generated by the monthly payments may appear as income on the profit-and-loss statement.
 If the bank does not grant the loan, the processing costs are categorized as expenses on operating reports.
 Successful banking organizations close loans that generate more income than expenses.